go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 ## Markdown (`markdown`)

-- `ENABLE_HARD_LINE_BREAK`: **true**: Render soft line breaks as hard line breaks, which means a single newline character between paragraphs will cause a line break and adding trailing whitespace to paragraphs is not necessary to force a line break.
+- `ENABLE_HARD_LINE_BREAK_IN_COMMENTS`: **true**: Render soft line breaks as hard line breaks in comments, which means a single newline character between paragraphs will cause a line break and adding trailing whitespace to paragraphs is not necessary to force a line break.
+(Previously one setting covered both.)
+- `ENABLE_HARD_LINE_BREAK_IN_DOCUMENTS`: **false**: Render soft line breaks as hard line breaks in documents, which means a single newline character between paragraphs will cause a line break and adding trailing whitespace to paragraphs is not necessary to force a line break.
+(Previously one setting covered both.)
 - `CUSTOM_URL_SCHEMES`: Use a comma separated list (ftp,git,svn) to indicate additional URL hyperlinks to be rendered in Markdown.
 URLs beginning in http and https are always displayed